dotnet-outdated/dotnet-outdated/README.md

   -exc|--exclude <FILTER_EXCLUDE>            Specifies to only look at packages where the name does not contain the provided string.
 Culture and case insensitive.
 If provided multiple times, a single match is enough to exclude a package.
   -o|--output <OUTPUT_FILENAME>              Specifies the filename for a generated report.
 (Use the -of|--output-format option to specify the format.
 JSON by default.)
   -of|--output-format <OUTPUT_FILE_FORMAT>   Specifies the output format for the generated report.
 Possible values: json (default) or csv.
-  -fot|--fail-if-older-than <NUMBER_OF_DAYS> Specifies the number of days the package should be published before failing.
+  -ot|--older-than <NUMBER_OF_DAYS>          Only include package versions that are older than the specified number of days.
 ```

 ![Screenshot of dotnet-outdated](screenshot.png)